Archit327/AZ900-/Azure VMware solution.md

 - It’s a management tool to manage multiple hypervisors
 - The interface is same as vSphere client with added functionality.

-## Azure vmware solution deployment deep dive
+## Azure VMware solution deployment deep dive

 ### The five dimension of planning